-Most schools offer tours and information sessions about each faculty, program, and residence building.
-I toured University of Western Ontario in the Winter, Queen’s University and University of Waterloo over March break, and University of Toronto in February and April.
+Most schools offer tours and information sessions about each faculty, program, and residential building.
+I toured the University of Western Ontario in the Winter, Queen’s University and University of Waterloo over March break, and the University of Toronto in February and April.
 Each campus offered unique culture, architecture, student life, and opportunities.

 Choosing My Program

 Although I had narrowed down my schools to 2 options, I still needed to pick a major.
 As mentioned before, I applied for both engineering and commerce programs (at both schools).
 I had to focus on what was best for me after school.

 I looked ahead to where I saw myself after graduating university and felt that engineering wouldn’t be the best fit for me.
 Although I loved science and physics, I decided I could learn those subjects on my own time through books.
 And don’t get me wrong – engineering is an amazing program!
 But it wasn’t going to work for me.

 I decided from that point on that business would be the best fit for me.
 The finance and economics courses involved math skills, and the strategy and marketing courses involved interpersonal and creative components.

 I wanted to keep my options open and be able to work in any industry.
 I wanted to learn financial knowledge, how businesses operate, and even how I could run my own one day.